We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Plug the TV out and carefully blow dry it on cool.
 If it is a warm day, you could also leave it in front of a free-standing fan.

-- If you cannot remove the water from the TV, stop using it and contact your manufacturer
+- If you cannot remove the water from the TV, stop using it and contact your manufacturer.

 #3 Electrolytic Fluid

-- The TV is not working
+- The TV is not working at all.

 If the capacitors in your TV have gone bad, you should call a professional.
-Capacitors can save up a charge for years, and it can be lethal.
-We strongly recommend NOT to try fixing one yourself unless you really know what you’re doing!
+Capacitors save up a charge for years and can be lethal.
+I strongly recommend NOT fixing the issue yourself unless you really know what you’re doing!
+Instead, contact a technician.

 #4 Liquid Crystals

-Why is this so rare?
-Well, your LCD screen TV uses liquid crystals to create a picture.
-But, these crystals are actually very viscous and it is hard for them to physically drip.
-That said, the crystals could potentially leak from the TV if there was a problem with your screen.
+LCD TVs use liquid crystals to create a picture.
+But, these crystals are actually very viscous, and it is hard for them to physically drip.
+However, the crystals could leak from the TV if your screen had a problem.

 - Do not touch the leak with your bare hands.
 Use gloves while cleaning it up.
-If some of the leak gets on to your skin, wash your hands immediately with soap and water.
+If some of the leak gets onto your skin, wash your hands immediately with soap and water.

+Thanks for reading.
 Have a great day!

 -Craig